Gongsta/vSLAM-py/README.md

 ```

 ### Datasets
-I use the KITTI dataset (a small subsample) and the TUM-RGBD dataset to benchmark.
+I use the KITTI dataset (a small subsample) and the TUM-RGBD dataset to benchmark performance, as these datasets provide ground-truth pose data.

 TUM Dataset (RGB-D)
 ```